-In this blog, Kim Glazier, Senior Digital Design Executive at The B2B Marketing Lab, explains why adding personality to your website can help to attract, engage and convert website visitors.
+In this blog we explain why adding personality to your website can help to attract, engage and convert website visitors.

 When it comes to B2B website design, adding personality to your website is increasingly important.

 Despite spending more and more time online, away from people, we yearn for more personal experiences.
 The same applies to when we visit websites online.